 I no longer commit intellectual suicide when it comes to trusting people.
 Although, even of late, I have been very wrong about certain people.
 I don’t take full responsibility for that because some people are incredibly adept at not revealing their true selves.
-The good news is, the truth ALWAYS rises to the top.
+The good news is, that the truth ALWAYS rises to the top.
 Now, if I am wronged by someone I trusted, they are literally dead and gone in my eyes.
 I cannot give them another chance.
 This doesn’t always work out to my benefit because I’m not “playing the game” and utilizing the situation for my benefit.
 I’m all “Nope!
 Done!”
 Grumpy cat style.

 At first, it makes me kind of sad.
 I literally have to fight back tears.
 Then, I get pissed.
 So basically they are telling me what?
 That I’m stupid because I see something trustworthy in them?